domstach00/Github-repo-list/README.md

 - Docker

 ## Configuration
-To configure the application, you can use the application.properties file located in `src/main/resources`.
+To configure the application, you can use the `application.properties` file located in `src/main/resources`, after making changes in this file you should rebuld the project using maven like in [installation process](#installation).

 ### Adding GITHUB_TOKEN
 Although adding a `GITHUB_TOKEN` is optional, it is recommended for accessing GitHub API with higher rate limits.